 The business law faculty members at Widener Law Commonwealth have developed the Business Advising curriculum in consultation with business lawyers and business owners to ensure students have the inside track to business law practice.
 Certificate courses focus on business organization and structure, taxation, financing transactions, employment relationships, and intellectual property.
 Every Business Advising student must take one transactional skills course to gain practical experience in contract drafting, business formation, and various types of business transactions.

-Business Advising students are also afforded numerous opportunities to put their practical skills to work outside of the classroom.
+Business Advising students have numerous opportunities to put their practical skills to work outside of the classroom.

-Visit our Business Advising Faculty page for a list of full-time and adjunct faculty affiliated with the Business Advising Certificate program.
+The Business Advising Program is led by Dean Christian Johnson and Associate Dean Michael Hussey.
+Visit our Business Advising Faculty page for a list of full-time and adjunct faculty affiliated with the Business Advising Program.